Versent/unicreds/README.md

 # why

 The number one reason for this port is platform support, getting credstash running on Windows and some older versions of Redhat Enterprise is a pain.
-Golang enables deployment of tools across a range of platforms with very little friction.
+Go enables deployment of tools across a range of platforms with very little friction.

 In addition to this we have some ideas about how this tool can be expanded to support some interesting use cases we have internally.